New leg artery scaffold could help thousands with blocked vessels

 Summary

-This study tests a new device called the efemoral vascular scaffold system (EVSS) in 100 people with blocked leg arteries (peripheral artery disease).
+This study tests a new device called the efemoral vascular scaffold system (EVSS) in 100 people with blocked leg arteries that cause pain or trouble walking.
 The scaffold is placed inside the artery to hold it open and improve blood flow.
-The goal is to see if it is safe and works well at keeping the artery open over time.
+Researchers will check if the device is safe and works well over time.

 Get updates